Are you a highly anxious person? I’m one, and I hate it. So, I’m always looking for ways to find anxiety relief.

 It’s pretty much a scientific fact that adopting a pet helps you cope with anxiety.
 As reliable sources say, “[t]he rise of animal therapy is backed by increasingly serious science showing that social support–a proven antidote to anxiety and loneliness–can come on four legs, not just two.
 Animals of many types can help calm stress, fear and anxiety in young children, the elderly and everyone in between” (Time).

-17. Take A Vacation to Cope with Anxiety
+Take A Vacation to Find Anxiety Relief

 Ah, one of my favorite means of anxiety relief – getting away from it all for a week or two!
 A nice vacation can break bad mental patterns (especially if they’re work-related), and remind you of what it feels like to have more than a few hours of fun.